CMartin2288/JavaRSA/README.md

 ## Running

-Run the code by running the following commands in the same directory as the compiled code
+Run the code by running the following commands in the same directory as the compiled code.

 > java RSAServer
 >
-> java RSAClient <Hostname> <Port Number>
+> java RSAClient Hostname Port

 If you are running both programs on the same machine, the Hostname will be localhost.
-The Port Number is given by the Server program and is automatically assigned
+The Port number is given by the Server program and is automatically assigned.

 ## RSA

-RSA.java contains all of the helper functions for both the Server and Client
+RSA.java contains all of the helper functions for both the Server and Client.

 ## RSAServer